ENCCS/hpda-python/content/performance.rst

    .. code-block:: ipython

       %timeit apply_integrate_f_cython_dtype2(df['a'].to_numpy(), df['b'].to_numpy(), df['N'].to_numpy())
-      # 279 ms ± 1.21 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
+      # 696 µs ± 8.71 µs per loop (mean ± std. dev. of 7 runs, 1,000 loops each)

-   Now it is over 400 XXX times faster than the original Python implementation, and we haven't really modified the code.
+   Now it is over 400 times faster than the original Python implementation, and all we have done is to add type declarations!

 Numba